dcv2020/dataWebsite/README.md

 # dataWebsite
-Working with another developer on this website idea I had
+Working with another developer on this website idea I had.
+Hosted @ ownmypersonaldata.com